copleykj/socialize-commentable/README.md

 //Get an instance of Product using a findOne call. let foundPhoto = PhotosCollection.findOne();

+//subscribe to the comments for this particular photo Meteor.subscribe('socialize.commmentsFor', foundPhoto._id);

 //Post a comment that will be linked to the photo. foundPhoto.addComment("This was so much fun!");